Devolutions/doc/docs/en/rdm/mac/commands/home/status.md

 Disabled
 		</td>
 		<td>
 A disabled session cannot be opened.
-It's mostly used when you do not want to delete it but avoid any unattended connection.
-It's also useful to disable an account for one of your former customer.
+It is mostly used when you do not want to delete it but avoid any unattended connection.
+It is also useful to disable an account for one of your former customer.
 		</td>
 	</tr>
 	<tr>